Language

 Interactive Bezier Canvas

-An SVG-based canvas displays your cubic bezier curve with a coordinate grid, axis labels, and a diagonal linear reference line.
+An SVG canvas with a coordinate grid, axis labels, and a diagonal linear reference line.
+Drag the P1 and P2 control points to shape the curve, with live coordinates shown as you move.

 29 Easing Presets